2012 Centenary editions:

 - Translation into Finnish, ISBN 952-5202-14-3, Alan Turing, arvoitus

 - Chinese translation, ISBN 7535768784, Hunan Science and Technology Press.
 Available here.

 - A Japanese edition is in preparation.

-At present there are just three extracts available.
+There are just three extracts on this site.
 One describes the Alan Turing's emotional and intellectual inspiration at sixteen, one the moral and political ambience of King's College, Cambridge, during Alan Turing's early years there.
 The third explains the origin of modern computer programming in Alan Turing's 1946 report.